thayton/thayton.github.io/_drafts/scraping-with-casperjs.md

 }
 {% endhighlight %}

+Now let's look at handling the pagination.
+The pager at the bottom of the listing has a list of page number links for choosing a specific page and a Next link for iterating to the page subsequent to the currently selected page.

 ![Pager Image](/assets/scraping-with-casperjs/pager.png)

+The page we are currently on has it's link disabled.

 ![Pager CSS Image](/assets/scraping-with-casperjs/pager_css.png)

+We can get the currently selected page for looking for the disabled pager link and returning its integer value.

 {% highlight javascript %}
 // Return the current page by looking for the disabled page number link in the pager